 More funding for palliative care

-We need to ensure politicians understand the recent announcement of $35 million over 4 years is only a start to filling the gap in palliative care in NSW.
-We need local MPs to understand that more funding for palliative care is necessary in order to care and support people approaching the end of their lives, and their families.
+We need to ensure politicians understand that the funding announced by Minister Skinner’s last September is only a start to filling the gap in palliative care in NSW.
+Tell your local MP that more funding for palliative care is necessary in order to support people approaching the end of their lives, and their families.

 SEND A MESSAGE